ioccc-src/mkiocccentry/jparse.md

 code!
 This is because the generated code is likely to give you nightmares and cause other horrible symptoms.

-# Bugs

-It's not yet fully re-entrant.
-This might or might not be done later on.
-See below for the implications.

 # Re-entrancy

-Although the scanner and parser are re-entrant only one parse at one time in a process has been tested.
-The testing of more than one parse at the same time is way out of scope of this repo but will be tested more as I move this to a separate repo.
+Although the scanner and parser are both re-entrant, only one parse at one time in a process has been tested.
+The testing of more than one parse at the same time is way out of scope of this repo but will be tested more as I (@xexyl, Cody Boone Ferguson) move this to a separate repo.

 If it's not clear this means that having more than one parse active in the same process at the same time is not tested so even though it should be okay there